HUHARED/rpa_project_management_notes/README_en.md

   * If certain steps associated with a business are likely to change in the future, they should be disigned as a separate modules.
 This approach allows for easier modifications to adapt to new situations, reducing the need to modify extencice portions of the program.
 * Team Members' Technical Proficiency
   * When working as a team on a program, it's advisable to avoid using technologies that other team members are unfamiliar with.
 This ensures that everyone can understand and implement the module designs.

+### 6.3.4.
+Features for Module Division in RPA Tools

+RPA Developers can utilize the following features to divide modules into different levels.
+Features listed earlier are better suit for high-level divisions.

+* UiBot
+  * Block
+    * Please note that the functions within a block can be invoked by others blocks.
+      They can be done in the Source Code View: `returnedValue = blockName.functionName(arguments)`
+  * Function (subprocess)
+* UiPath / Encoo
+  * Folders
+  * .xaml
+  * Flow chart / Sequence

+### 6.3.5.
+What a Well-Structured RPA Program Looks Like

+In a well-structured RPA program, all blocks (.task files in UiBot, .xaml files in UiPath and Encoo), functions, flow charts, and sequences are "atomized" as much as possible.
+This means that each module serves a single purpose and contains the fewest possible steps.
+(If a module contains many steps, it may be worth considering whether it should be divided into several submodules)

+This way, we can clearly articulate and understand the varying levels of funcions, from macro to micro, and implement them accordingly.

+Moreover, this approach facilitates unit testing and reduces instances where we must execute the entire program from start node just to test a small function.
+(When we testing a current module, if we require data producted from upstream modules, we should use the UnitTest command in Uibot, or the Mocking feature in UiPath, to generate simulated values)

 # 7. License